thiswillbeyourgithub/pdf2anki/README.md

 * add a demo picture
 * make it optionnal to store the picture
 * allow to specify picture quality
+    * and grayscale or not, this could really make filesize go down
 * shell script that automate the pdftk + rename part
     * make it so that it uses only one folder for the whole thing
     * make it take the pdf as an argument